What to Know Before Buying a Stump Grinder

 Believe it or not, a tree stump will attempt to regrow into a tree by sprouting shoots.
 So how do you get rid of it completely?

-There are other methods available, but using a stump grinder is the most efficient and thorough way.
+There are several methods available, but using a stump grinder is the most efficient and thorough way.

 Stump grinders quickly grind the stump into mulch that can be buried, burned, or used in a garden.
-So what do you need to know about using them?
+So what do you need to know before you buy one?

 Stump grinders are powerful tools used for eradicating tree stumps.